02 · Embedded CIO

 A partnership, not a project.

 Engagements run 12 to 36 months because technology is a capability, not a one-time deliverable.
-The structure below repeats: discover, plan, execute, iterate.
+The cycle repeats: discover, plan, execute, iterate.

 Week 1